YOURLS/.github/.github/ISSUE_TEMPLATE/bug_report.md

 Do you want to ask a question?
 Are you looking for support?
 YOURLS Discourse is the best place for getting support: https://discourse.yourls.org/

+**PLEASE NOTE** : if you file and issue without using this template, and your issue doesn't provide enough information, it will be deleted without notice or question asked.

 -->

 * [ ] I've read the [Troubleshooting First Steps](https://github.com/YOURLS/YOURLS/wiki/Troubleshooting-first-steps)